Shugarry/.dotfiles/README.md

 - i3
 - Wezterm
 - Fonts that I like
-- Also adds a bunch of dependencies automatically for the aforementiones apps via the install scripts
+- Also adds dependencies automatically for the aforementioned apps via the install scripts

 ## Installation